-Instructor: Hassner
+Theories of International Relations: Read Less [-]

-POL SCI 224A International Security 4 Units
+POL SCI 221 International Security 4 Units

+Terms offered: Spring 1996, Fall 1995

 The goal of this course is to introduce advanced political science graduate students to current debates in the field of international security and to prepare these students for conducting dissertation research in their own areas of interest within this field.
 This course is designed for advanced political science graduate students preparing to commence their dissertation research.
 Its orientation is theoretical rather than empirical and it is both reading and research.

+International Security: Read More [+]

+Rules & Requirements

+Credit Restrictions: If course was taken prior to Fall 2016, students will receive no credit for Political Science 221 after taking Political Science 222.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-4 hours of lecture per week

 Additional Details

 Subject/Course Level: Political Science/Graduate

 Grading: Letter grade.